codingforentrepreneurs/Rapid-ChatXChannels/README.md

 # Rapid-ChatXChannels
 A rapid fire tutorial and introduction of Django Channels.
-To get more indepth check out the full course https://www.codingforentrepreneurs.com/courses/chat-channels-react
+To get more in-depth check out the full course https://kirr.co/badl8e

+YouTube Video: __coming soon__